 In addition, the PHS must be informed at any stage of an inquiry or investigation if any of the following are discovered: (1) an immediate health hazard; (2) an immediate need to protect federal or University funds or equipment; (3) an immediate need to protect those making an allegation (4) a likelihood that an alleged incident is going to be reported publicly; or (5) a reasonable indication of possible criminal activity.
 In the case of suspected criminal activity, PHS requires notification within 24 hours.

-In special emergency circumstances as defined above, the school dean should attempt to reach the AVPGR (by phone if necessary; in writing, if possible).
-However, each dean is authorized to make such reports directly to the agency, and to so inform the AVPGR afterwards, if, in the judgment of the dean, such action is necessary.

 IX.
 DETERMINATION OF PERSONNEL ACTION

 The determination as to whether a personnel action, including disciplinary action, is to be imposed is governed by California law, university policies and any applicable collective bargaining agreement.
 In cases involving faculty unit members, personnel actions, including disciplinary action, shall be imposed by the appropriate administrator, through the processes described in the Unit 3 Collective Bargaining Agreement.
-Significant cases of student misconduct will be referred to the Dean, Student Affairs.
+Significant cases of student misconduct will be referred to the Dean and Student Affairs.
 Cases involving staff members will be referred to the appropriate administrator.
 Both PHS and NSF have the right to impose additional sanctions, beyond those applied by the institution, upon investigators or institutions, if they deem such action appropriate in situations involving funding from their respective agency.

+If the investigation results in a finding of research misconduct, then the Research Integrity Officer will contact any relevant journals take reasonable action to retract the false or fabricated facts disclosed.

+If the investigation results in a finding of no research misconduct, then the institution will take reasonable action to restore the respondent’s reputation.
+Such actions may include: notifying all individuals aware of or involved in the investigation, publicizing the finding in forums in which the allegation was previously publicized, or expunging reference of research misconduct from the respondent’s personnel file.

 References: National Science Foundation 45 CFR 689.1 et seq.
 Public Health Services 42 CFR 93 et seq.
 CBA Articles 11, 18, 19 Research and the Protection of Human Subjects (APM)